cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ![Coalesced load example.
 Four threads want 128-bits--making a 64-byte contiguous chunk.
 The memory controller combines it into one transaction.](coalesce.png)

 > Both vectorized and coalesced loads expect the data to be contiguous (e.g. 128 bits and 128 bytes, respectively).
-If your data are scattered, you might not be able to leverage the full benefit of vectorization and coalescing.
+If your data is scattered, you might not be able to leverage the full benefit of vectorization and coalescing.
 However, it's possible that loading 64 bytes or 64 bits at a time could be good enough for your purpose.
-If memory becomes a bottleneck, you can always consider reformatting the data, or loading out of order, as long as your downstream compute handles the data correctly.
+If memory becomes a bottleneck, you can always consider reformatting the data or loading out of order, as long as your downstream compute handles the data correctly.

 > **Memory coalescing only applies to GMEM/HBM**, while vectorization applies to both GMEM and SMEM, although in slightly different ways.
 In both cases, we're reducing instruction pressure and increasing our instruction-level parallelism (ILP).
 We'll cover more details about bank conflicts and swizzling in our [SMEM->register section](#smem-registers) later.

 ### Copy Atoms
-Every NVIDIA GPU has a boatload of copy instructions--you can fetch 32 bytes, 64 bytes, one byte, synchronous or asynchronous alike.
+Every NVIDIA GPU has a boatload of copy instructions--you can fetch 32 bytes, 64 bytes, one byte, synchronously or asynchronously.
 CuTe neatly packages these copy instructions into a core piece called an `Atom`.
-These "atomic" pieces are the core hardware instructions that you eventually pass to the `copy` function so it knows what instruction to use to copy your data.
+These "atomic" pieces are the core hardware instructions that you eventually pass to the `copy` function so it knows which instruction to use to copy your data.

 Ampere has a specific asynchronous `Copy_Atom` with the architecture name `SM_80`: `SM80_CP_ASYNC_CACHEGLOBAL<bit_size>` or `SM80_CP_ASYNC_CACHEALWAYS<bit_size>`.
 The `cache_global` and `cache_always` map to the PTX[^2] instructions `ld.global.cg.u32` and `ld.global.ca.u32`; `cache_global` loads straight from L2 to the destination, skipping over L1 cache, while `cache_always` also loads the data into L1.
-Most kernels will use `cache_always` by default because of improved spatial and temporal locality across threads.
-But, in FA2, we never reference Q, K, or V again once they are loaded into SMEM--therefore, we can bypass the L2 cache, which is slightly faster.
+Most kernels use `cache_always` by default because of improved spatial and temporal locality across threads.
+But in FA2, we never reference Q, K, or V again once they're loaded into SMEM--therefore, we can bypass the L1 cache, which is slightly faster.
 It also reduces thrashing at the L1 level and allows more important data to stay in-cache.
-In practice, this is a micro-optimization and relatively not that important.
+In practice, this is a micro-optimization and not that important.

-The `bit_size` supports up to 128-bit loads. **Bits**, not bytes, as these atoms viewed through the **thread perspective**.
-Hence, our atom loads a total of $128 \text{ bytes} \cdot 32 / 8 = 512 \text{ bytes}$.
-This means each 128-bit fetch across the 32 threads in a warp takes $512/128 =4$ memory transactions in four "phases" (more on this later).
+The `bit_size` supports up to 128-bit loads. **Bits**, not bytes, since these atoms are viewed through the **thread perspective**.
+Hence, our atom loads a total of $128 \text{ bits} \cdot 32 / 8 = 512 \text{ bytes}$.
+This means each 128-bit fetch across the 32 threads in a warp takes $512/128 = 4$ memory transactions in four "phases" (more on this later).
 For our purposes, we want that full coalesced 128-bit power using `cache_global`.
 We can define the `Copy_Atom` with the following code:

 ```cpp
 #include <cute/atom/copy_atom.hpp>